US to give antipersonnel mines to Ukraine to help slow the Russian advance

 The steps taken to help Ukraine — along with unconfirmed reports Wednesday of Ukraine firing a certain British cruise missile at Russia for the first time — were likely to vex Moscow.

-The U.S. and some other Western embassies in Kyiv closed for the day Wednesday in response to the threat of a potentially major Russian aerial attack on the Ukrainian capital.
+The U.S. and some other Western embassies in Kyiv temporarily closed on Wednesday in response to the threat of a potentially major Russian aerial attack on the Ukrainian capital.

 Humanitarian groups have long criticized the use of antipersonnel mines because they present a lingering threat to civilians.
 Amnesty International called the U.S. decision “reckless” and a “deeply disappointing setback."
 And Norway’s foreign minister, Espen Barth Eide, called it “very problematic” because Ukraine is a signatory to an international convention opposing the use of land mines.